 The CRS and DAC2 provide a common standard for due diligence, reporting and exchange of financial account information.
 Pursuant to the CRS and DAC2, participating jurisdictions and EU member states will obtain from reporting financial institutions, and automatically exchange with exchange partners on an annual basis, financial information with respect to all reportable accounts identified by financial institutions on the basis of common due diligence and reporting procedures.
 The first information exchanges began in 2017.
 Ireland has legislated to implement the CRS and DAC2.
 As a result the Fund will be required to comply with the CRS and DAC2 due diligence and reporting requirements, as adopted by Ireland.
-Shareholders may be required to provide additional information to the Fund to enable the Fund to satisfy its obligations under the CRS and DAC2.
-Failure to provide requested information may subject an investor to liability for any resulting penalties or other charges and/or compulsory redemption of their Shares in the Fund.
+Shareholders may be required to provide additional information may subject an investor to liability for any resulting penalties or other charges and/or compulsory redemption of their Shares in the Fund.